datahub-project/datahub/docs/ownership/ownership-types.md

 ## Custom Ownership Types Setup, Prerequisites, and Permissions

-What you need to create and add data products:
+What you need to create and add ownership types:

-* **Manage Ownership Types** metadata privilege to create/delete/update Ownership Types Products at the platform level.
+* **Manage Ownership Types** metadata privilege to create/delete/update Ownership Types at the platform level.
 These can be granted by a [Platform Policy](./../authorization/policies.md#platform-policies).
 * **Edit Owners** metadata privilege to add or remove an owner with an associated custom ownership type for a given entity.

 You can create this privileges by creating a new [Metadata Policy](./../authorization/policies.md#metadata-policies).